kimci86/bkcrack/readme.md

     bkcrack -c cipherfile -p plainfile -x 25 4b4f -x 30 21

+#### Number of threads

+If bkcrack was built with parallel mode enabled, the number of threads used can be set through the environment variable `OMP_NUM_THREADS`.

 ### Decipher

-If the attack is successful, the deciphered text can be saved:
+If the attack is successful, the deciphered data associated to the ciphertext used for the attack can be saved:

     bkcrack -c cipherfile -p plainfile -d decipheredfile